Posted on: November 25, 2022

 It’s essential to keep your social media passwords safe.
 Fraudsters can easily access passwords that are short or easy to guess.

 Don’t use the same password on different accounts, change your passwords regularly and don’t share them with anyone else.
-For further advice on password protection, check out our blog ‘4 Tips to Avoid Online Fraud’.

 Most social media platforms let you change your privacy settings so only certain people can view your posts.
 Instagram and Twitter let you make your account private so only people connected with you can see what you write.